thedocdoc/Sophie/README.md

 1. voice_assist - This will be a voice assistant based on the vosk voice recognition project, It uses a offline text to speech system to report back anwsers to questions you have.
 Recently I swapped it to a smaller neural network model and it has been preforming quite well on the TX2.
 2. reading_module - This is a work in progress of a pipeline program to read physical books and writing, This will unlock many use cases for the robot.
 It currently is in a working state, but also sloooow.
 (Takes a image from the camera now)
 3. chat_gpt4 - This is a pass off module that pings the Chat GPT 4 servers for a response then speaks it out.
 4. zed_snap - Initilizes the ZED camera, takes a high resolution photo, date/time stamps it and saves to a folder.
+5. weather_service.py - This class retrieves the current weather report for a specified city using the OpenWeather API.
+It constructs and sends a request to the API with the city name, desired units (imperial or metric), and the API key.
+After receiving the response, the function parses the JSON data to extract key weather details such as temperature, humidity, and weather description.
-5. memory_sys - based on a database (will need to look into this, as it will play a important role to the robot.
+6. memory_sys - based on a database (will need to look into this, as it will play a important role to the robot.
 Think like the ability to recall the last time you seen someone if asked)
-6. Face_recog
+7. Face_recog

 Current tasks for the robot to preform:
 1. General voice assitance for around the house (now supercharged with Chat GPT!) (check, needs some work but working none the less, It's hearing itself and answering itself and also it should turn to face the direction of the sound if able)